rz1989s/rz1989s/README.md

 - 👀 I’m interested in Investing
-- 🌱 I’m currently learning Crypto
+- 🌱 I’m currently learning Crypto & Blockchain
-- 📫 How to reach me

 <!---
 rz1989s/rz1989s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.